JetBrains/intellij-sdk-docs/basics/types_of_plugins.md

 * Code insight and code completion
 * Inspections and quick-fixes
 * Intention actions

+Plugins can also augment existing (bundled) custom languages, e.g., by providing additional inspections, intentions, or any other features.

 Refer to the [Custom Language Support Tutorial](/tutorials/custom_language_support_tutorial.md) to learn more about the topic.